 Special educational needs and disability (SEN or SEND) is a legal term.
 It details needs of a child who has a disability or learning difficulty which makes it harder for them to learn than other children of the same age.

 If a student has SEN but needs assistance over and above what the school or setting is able to provide or needs to attend a specialist setting they may require an Education Health and Care Plan (EHC).
-The number of pupils with statements or EHC Plans has risen to 2.9% (253,680).
+Across all schools, the number of pupils with an EHC plan has increased by 8.7%, from 271,200 to 294,800 in January 2020.
+This represents 3.3% of all pupils, an increase from 3.1% last year.
 From 2007-2017 this percentage had remained at 2.8%.

 The percentage of boys with SEN support and Statements or EHC Plans is significantly higher than girls.